Japanese Stream and Pond, Halling

 This is the second garden we have built for this client, following a house move.
 This project involved landscaping the beds surrounding a new Koi pond.
 The client wanted to incorporate a few traditional Japanese elements, whilst ensuring year round colour and texture.
 We decided to put a modern twist on the area by introducing vertical granite columns and a sphere to give structure, with cloud planting at the base to add a splash of colour.
 On the other side of the path we placed a Shallow water basin arrangement to add running water, Acers for seasonal colour changes and Pieris ‘Little Heath’ to offer year round interest.

-Japanese Stream in Sittingbourne
+Japanese Stream, Sittingbourne

 About This Project